Want more business success? Then keep learning!!!

 We’ll keep it simple – come in at 8:00, Aspire will provide breakfast (something tasty – bagel, pastry, kolache…) and some coffee and we’ll get rolling.
 You’ll have a few minutes to meet the other attendees and then we’ll dive into the review and discussion of the book.
 About 1/2 the time will be spent covering the key ideas and the other 1/2 will be more of a group discussion.

-We’re limiting the group size to 20, small enough so everyone can participate, but large enough to have a lively exchange with lots of different viewpoints and ideas.
+We’re limiting the group size to 30 or so, small enough so everyone can participate, but large enough to have a lively exchange with lots of different viewpoints and ideas.

 We’ll close on time and get you on with your day, secure in the knowledge that you know now more…and will be more successful.